 I have parents call me frequently with complaints of their children having nightmares, as it is a very common problem.
 Nightmares can be very distressing for children and parents.
 Many children become afraid to go to sleep at night in fear of what they will experience after they close their eyes.

-I’ve had great success in using Cognitive Behavioral Counseling in treatment.
+I’ve had great success in using cognitive behavioral counseling in treatment.
 To accomplish this, I help the child articulate their nightmare and then rescript it with a hero who can come in and defeat the bad guy in the dream.
-I usually will have the child draw a picture of the nightmare while they tell the details that they remember.
+I will usually have the child draw a picture of the nightmare while they tell the details they remember.
 Many of my clients do fine.
 I also have many who will change the subject, draw a random picture not related to the nightmare, or will simply state that they do not want to.

 When I play games with a client, I try to pay attention to their behavior and expressions to see if they want to engage in a discussion about the issue, or if they are in a hurry to move past a question that was anxiety-provoking.
 If they want to talk at length, we put the game on hold and let them process it.
 If they give a short answer and appear uncomfortable, I move on quickly.
 My goal is to allow them a chance to process their nightmare in the least threatening way possible.
 The first time we discuss it I may get very short answers, but they will usually feel more comfortable and at ease the next time.